Softala-MLOPS/Supercomputing-review/Markdown Files/Readme.md

+# Markdown Files
-This Folder will hold all of the information in the notebook files as markdown files in the future.
+This Folder holds all of the information in the notebook files created in the original repository's studying section converted to markdown files for easier reading experience.
+The original directory with the notebook files can be found [here](https://github.com/K123AsJ0k1/multi-cloud-hpc-oss-mlops-platform/tree/studying/tutorials/integration/studying).<br></br>
+Right now parts 1 tghrough 8 are available, and more will be added as they are created.<br></br>